-This Proxy Statement is being furnished to shareholders of S&T Bancorp, Inc. ("S&T") in connection with the solicitation of proxies by the Board of Directors of S&T (the "S&T Board" or "Board") for use at the Annual Meeting of Shareholders, and any adjournments thereof, to be held at the time and place set forth in the accompanying notice ("Annual Meeting").
-We are first sending the Notice of Internet Availability of Proxy Materials (the "Notice"), or this Proxy Statement, S&T's 2021 Annual Report and proxy card to shareholders on or about April 5, 2022.
+This Proxy Statement is being furnished to shareholders of S&T Bancorp, Inc. in connection with the solicitation of proxies by the Board of Directors of S&T (the "S&T Board" or "Board") for use at the Annual Meeting of Shareholders, and any adjournments thereof, to be held at the time and place set forth in the accompanying notice ("Annual Meeting").
+We are first sending the Notice of Internet Availability of Proxy Materials, or this Proxy Statement, S&T's 2022 Annual Report and proxy card to shareholders on or about April 3, 2023.

-At the Annual Meeting, shareholders of S&T will be asked (i) to elect 11 directors of S&T to serve a one-year term, (ii) to approve the ratification of the selection of Ernst & Young LLP as S&T's independent registered public accounting firm for the fiscal year 2022, and (iii) to approve, on a non-binding advisory basis, the compensation of S&T's named executive officers ("NEOs").
+At the Annual Meeting, shareholders of S&T will be asked to (i) elect 11 directors of S&T to serve a one-year term, (ii) approve the ratification of the selection of Ernst & Young LLP as S&T's independent registered public accounting firm for the fiscal year 2023, and (iii) approve, on a non-binding advisory basis, the compensation of S&T's named executive officers ("NEOs").